ABOUT THE CTL

 The club’s programmes are not confined to the UK.
-The club organises social events (sometimes with guests of honour) during the Spanish taurine season (March to October), usually coinciding with the season’s major ferias, such as Madrid, Sevilla, Valencia, Pamplona and Bilbao.
+The club organises social events in Spain (sometimes with guests of honour) during the taurine season (March to October), usually coinciding with the season’s major ferias, such as Madrid, Sevilla, Valencia, Pamplona and Bilbao.
 Club members living far from London, or even overseas, usually value these events in Spain, which allow them to meet members and attend bullfights at the same time.

 Visits to bull-breeding ranches, and practical courses in bullfighting